vitalboyzf/cloudberrydb-site/src/pages/contribute/git.md

 description: Before starting, it's important to learn Git and GitHub to effectively contribute and communicate with other members.
 ---

 Apache Cloudberry (Incubating) is hosted on GitHub.
-We use GitHub Issues as the bug report system, use GitHub Discussions for discussion and get feedback, and use Git as our version control system.
+We use GitHub Issues as the bug report system, and use Git as our version control system.
 Given these, it's important for community users and developers to learn how to work well with GitHub and Git.

 Please note, we do not aim to write one complete guide for Git or GitHub on this page, but we list the key points in your future work.